The Merry Cemetery from Săpânța, Maramureș Is Unique in The World

 There are about 850 graves telling the story of the deceased in rhymes.
 All words on the tombstones are in Romanian, but there are books with English translations available.
 In spite many people’s expectations, the stories written on the crosses aren’t humorous, but rather carefree, a little sad or even disturbing – from the village’s most notorious drinkers to the young boys who died in the WW2.
 Judging by that, the Merry Cemetery is not necessarily merry.

 It is the colorful wooden tombstones and suggestive paintings that give it’s name.
 The deceased’s occupation is mainly depicted on the paintings, which suggests that these people define themselves through their jobs.
 From all the testimonies, it looks like women were mainly engaged in the textile production and men were mainly carpenters.

-Agriculture is the fundamental occupation of both men and women.
+Agriculture and woodworking (carpentry, carving gates, shake roofing) are the fundamental occupation of both men and women.
 Most popular names in Săpânța are Pop and Stan.
 The background color is a distinctive vivid blue, called Sapânța blue, a specific color also used in interior design and on the home facades.

 Here’s an example of a traditional interior design featuring Săpânța blue inside the memorial house of local carver Stan Ioan Pătraș, the initial creator of the tombstones in the Merry Cemetery.
 Born in 1908, in a family with a long tradition in wood sculpting, he was passioned for sculpture and carpentry.